 Foss received many honors during his career.
-He served the American School Band Directors Association as its secretary, state organizer, membership chairman and president (1971), the South Dakota Bandmasters Association as president and executive board member, director of the Oriental Riad Band, president and assistant director of the Shrine Band, president and assistant director of the Shrine Band, president and assistant director of the Soux Falls Municipal Band, board of directors of the Sioux Falls Musicians Union, and the first recipient of the Kappa Kappa Psi award for achievement in the promotion of bands in South Dakota.
+He served the American School Band Directors Association as its secretary, state organizer, membership chairman and president (1971), the South Dakota Bandmasters Association as president and executive board member, director of the Oriental Riad Band, president and assistant director of the Shrine Band, president and assistant director of the Sioux Falls Municipal Band, board of directors of the Sioux Falls Musicians Union, and the first recipient of the Kappa Kappa Psi award for achievement in the promotion of bands in South Dakota.
 In 1977, Foss was elected president of the prestigious American Bandmasters Association.